 - 1. Relation to cost principles.
 The cost principal requirements of EDGAR 2 CFR Part 200 Sub-part E apply. - 2.
 Local Plan.
 When a budget modification is made, two items must be submitted in the Moodle: - a.
 A Budget Modification form, signed by the CFO (generally scanned/uploaded as a PDF) - b.
-The college's Local Plan (Excel workbook with four tabs), updated to reflect the changes. - 3.
-Budget changes.
-Colleges shall obtain prior approval from their program coordinator whenever any of the following changes is anticipated under the Perkins grant award: - a.
-Any revision which would result in the need for additional funding. - b.
+The college's Local Plan (Excel workbook with four tabs), updated to reflect the changes.

+- 3. Budget changes.
+Colleges shall obtain prior approval from their program coordinator whenever any of the following changes is anticipated under the Perkins basic grant award: - a.
+Any revision which would result in the need for additional funding, such as carry over. - b.
 Unless waived by the awarding agency, cumulative transfers among direct cost categories, or, if applicable, among separately budgeted programs, projects, functions, or activities that exceed or are expected to exceed 10 percent of the current total approved budget, or funding in a subcategory is insufficient, and shall be accompanied by a narrative justification and CLNA reference for the proposed revision. - 4.
 Programmatic changes.
 Revision of the scope or objectives of the program requires prior approval. - 5.
-Final budget modifications for the current fiscal year must be submitted no later than May 16, 2025.
-Contact your CTE Coordinator if you need to request modifications past this date.
+Final budget modifications for the current fiscal year must be submitted no later than May 16, 2026.
+Contact your NCCCS Assistant Director for Perkins/CTE if you need to request modifications past this date.